Contents

 For deep sky astrophotography you will need:

-For example, deep-sky photography can be done with a DSLR, telephoto lens, and star tracker but, for the most part, having the right gear will make it easier and give yourself the best chance of capturing great images.
+For example, deep-sky photography can be done with a DSLR, telephoto lens, and star tracker but, for the most part, having the right gear will make it easier and give you the best chance of capturing great images.

 Cameras

 By “regular” we mean that it could be used for any other type of photography, and by “good” we mean that it has to be capable of having the camera settings changed manually.
-Most commonly, this will mean using a DSLR or a mirrorless camera.

-It doesn’t have to be the best camera on the market, especially when you are first starting out.
-We recommend any beginner to first get an entry-level DLSR or similar and learn to push it to its limits.
 If you already have a camera like this but are unsure if it is good enough for astrophotography, give it a try first.
 You’ll learn the limits of your camera and be better able to take advantage of any improvements when you upgrade in the future.

 The key things for the camera you need for astrophotography are:

-- it can have different lenses attached, and
+1. it can have different lenses attached, and

-For more detail on what camera you need and some recommended models, see our article on the best cameras for astrophotography.
+For more detail on what camera you need and some recommended models, see our article on the Best Cameras for Astrophotography.

 CCD stands for Charge-Coupled Device, and CMOS is Complementary Metal-Oxide-Semiconductor.
 These are dedicated astrophotography cameras.